RiverReports logo

 A Vermont country road in peak fall color — September and October bring the best combination of uncrowded water and consistent hatches

-September and October are also when Atlantic salmon make spawning runs in the White River and certain tributaries.
-Watch for special regulations on salmon spawning areas.
+September and October are also when a small number of Atlantic salmon from ongoing restoration efforts may appear in the White River and certain tributaries.
+The program has had limited success, but watch for special regulations on salmon spawning areas.

 Most stream fishing is closed.
 Ice fishing on lakes and ponds is permitted January 1 through March 15, with some restrictions.
 Certain trophy trout waters allow year-round catch-and-release with artificial flies and lures, but water temperatures in the 30s make for very slow fishing.